JordanRL/Fermat/docs/getting-started/using-factories.md

 !!! fail "Type Must Be A Supported FQCN or Class"
     If `$type` is the fully qualified class name or instance of an object other than `ImmutableDecimal`, `MutableDecimal`, `ImmutableFraction`, or `MutableFraction`, an exception of type `Samsara\Exceptions\UsageError\IntegrityConstraint` is thrown.

-!!! signature "Numbers::makeFromBase10(string $type, mixed $value, ?int $scale = null, int $base = 10)"
-    $type
-    :   The type of **SimpleNumberInterface** implementation to create

-    $value
-    :   The value to create the instance with

-    $scale
-    :   The maximum number of digits after the decimal that the instance can have

-    $base
-    :   The base of the instance created

-    return
-    :   An instance of the specified **$type** created with the provided arguments as parameters
+!!! signature "Numbers::makeFromBase10()"

-This factory method will created a base-10 instance of `$type` using the provided `$value`, then convert that value in the `$base` provided.
+This factory method will create a base-10 instance of `$type` using the provided `$value`, then convert that value in the `$base` provided.
 This allows you to provide a `$value` in base-10, but get an instance in a different base.

-!!! signature "Numbers::makeOrDont(string $type, mixed $value, ?int $scale = null, int $base = 10)"
-    $type
-    :   The type of **SimpleNumberInterface** implementation to ensure

-    $value
-    :   The original value which was provided

-    $scale
-    :   The maximum number of digits after the decimal that the instance can have

-    $base
-    :   The base of the instance created

-    return
-    :   An instance of the specified **$type** with the provided **$value**; if a new instance is created, it has the given **$scale** and **$base**
+!!! signature "Numbers::makeOrDont()"

 This factory method will coerce the given `$value` into the requested `$type`.
 Unlike using [direct instantiation](direct-instantiation.md), this factory will perform all the correct conversions on the various possible values necessary to ensure a valid instance is constructed.